Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/innovation-cup-navbar.md

 ### Behavior

-**Responsive behavior**: Orange navbars are designed to be responsive on all devices.
+**Responsive behavior**: Innovation Cup navbars are designed to be responsive on all devices.

   `.navbar-expand{-sm|-md|-lg|-xl|-xxl}` on `<nav>` will allow:
   - [Supra bar](#supra-bar) and [Navigation under](#navigation-under) bar to be displayed starting at the indicated breakpoint